 Figure 1: Dashboard of a car

-But for that commute home, you really only need two out of those five figures: fuel level and speed.
+But for the commute home, you really only need two out of those five figures: fuel level and speed.
 You probably check your fuel level before leaving.
-Or maybe you are among drivers like me who rely on the car's early warning system, which informs you of low levels.
+Or maybe you're a driver like me who relies on the car's early warning system, which informs you of low levels.

 What remains is the engine temperature.
-Even though a temperature that is too high could affect your journey, you won't pay much attention to it because you have learned two lessons over time: The display has never changed; and, if the temperature is too high, a control light will warn you.
+Even though a temperature that is too high could affect your journey, you won't pay much attention to it, because you've learned two lessons over time: The display has never changed and, if the temperature is too high, a control light will warn you.

 As you can see, the speed display is the only one that actually leads to action.
 At least two out of the other four could be eliminated.

-Unfortunately, that's also the case with many marketing dashboards that primarily just visualize data.
+Unfortunately, that's also the case with many digital marketing dashboards that visualize data.

-So, whenever you set up a dashboard, think of this simple example.
+So, when you set up a dashboard, think of that simple example.
 Avoid visualizing data just because you can.
 Think of users and their tasks.
 Make sure that the information is relevant to and has a direct impact on them: It is useful only when users have the knowledge and tools to change a given situation.

-In contrast, dashboards with key indicators such as brand awareness and brand image usually provide little potential for specific action.
-Although that information is relevant for product managers, the dashboard will be successful only if the product manager has the tools to act on those key indicators within a reasonable period of time.
+In contrast, dashboards with indicators for brand awareness and brand image usually provide little potential for specific action.
+Although that information is relevant to product managers, the dashboard will be successful only if the product manager has the tools to act on those indicators within a reasonable period of time.

 In any case, dashboards should contain actionable information.
-Otherwise, you might as well use a presentation that depicts the data and is updated from time to time.
-After all, why would I log onto a dashboard that shows numbers I already know because they rarely change, and numbers I can hardly influence because I don't have the tools?
+Otherwise, you might as well use a presentation that depicts the data and is updated only from time to time.
+Why would I log onto a dashboard that shows numbers I already know because they rarely change, and numbers I can hardly influence because I don't have the tools?

-2. Do you tell a compelling story that matches your goals?
+2. Does your digital marketing dashboard tell a compelling story that matches your goals?

-Telling a story via a dashboard always starts with understanding the actual goal.
-Try to understand what success means to the individual user and which success factors, milestones, resources, and challenges there are on the journey there.
+Telling a story via dashboard always starts with understanding the actual goal: what success means to the individual user, and which success factors, milestones, resources, and challenges are on the journey there.

-Let's take a look at an example for simple causality: Revenue (the "what" factor) can be described by means of the following indicators (the "why" factors): Number of Visitors * Conversion Rate * Average Order Volume = Revenue.
+Let's look at an example of simple causality: Revenue (the "what" factor) can be described by means of the following indicators (the "why" factors): Number of Visitors * Conversion Rate * Average Order Volume = Revenue.

 Unfortunately, many dashboards today consist of widgets (see figure 2), which are visual containers that contain individual data or information and present those as graphs:

-This type of dashboard makes it harder to recognize causes.
+This type of dashboard makes it harder to recognize causality.
 What cause-effect relationships exist here?
 How do the individual pieces of information influence each other?
-From figure 2, you can't tell straightaway what causes the decrease in revenue.
+From figure 2, you can't tell what causes the decrease in revenue.

 Telling a compelling story requires a different kind of dashboard, one that depicts data and information as an infographic (see figure 3).
 Only then can you effectively illustrate the relationship of cause and effect.